sonukuldeep/Flutter-intro/README.md

 # Flutter app

-## Currency convertor app
+## Currency converter app

-This is my first flutter app. 😁😁 Super excited to learn flutter and add flutter to my arcenal.
+This is my first flutter app. 😁😁 Super excited to learn flutter and add flutter to my arsenal.

 A heartly thanks to [Rivaan Ranawat](https://www.youtube.com/watch?v=CzRQ9mnmh44), the creator of the tutorial on yt without whom this project would never have been possible.